Quarterflash: History

 In between LPs, the band appeared on the soundtrack albums of two of 1982's biggest films, charting the theme to Ron Howard's Night Shift up to No. 60 on the Billboard Hot 100, and landing one of their B-sides, "Don't Be Lonely", in Fast Times at Ridgemont High.

 Quarterflash's second album, Take Another Picture, was released in March 1983.
-It reached No. 34 in Billboard and featured the single "Take Me to Heart", which charted at No. 14.
+It reached No. 34 on the Hot 100 and featured the single "Take Me to Heart", which charted at No. 14.
 Both Charles and DiGiallonardo left the group after the release of this album.
 Opting to continue as a four-piece, the group completed a third album featuring contributions from unofficial group keyboardist/guitarist Daniel Brandt.
-Released in 1985, Back Into Blue peaked at No. 150 on Billboard; following the lackluster reception of this album, the group was dropped by Geffen Records and they disbanded.
+Released in 1985, Back Into Blue peaked at No. 150 on the Hot 100; following the lackluster reception of this album, the group was dropped by Geffen Records and they disbanded.

 Quarterflash reunited in 1990, hiring session musicians, including bassist–vocalist Sandin Wilson, drummer Greg Williams, guitarist Doug Fraser, Mel Weith and Mel Kubik on saxophone and keyboards.
 The group's fourth album Girl in the Wind was released only in Europe by Epic Records in late 1991.
 That same year, Rindy and Marv Ross founded the historic music ensemble The Trail Band, which was formed at the request of the Oregon Trail Advisory Council to commemorate the 150th anniversary of the Oregon Trail.

 In June 2008, Marv and Rindy Ross released a new Quarterflash album, Goodbye Uncle Buzz, but it did not chart.
 In September 2013, the band issued the album, Love Is a Road, which also failed to chart.
-The Rosses announced their March 23, 2019 concert at the Alberta Rose Theater in Portland would be their final show as Quarterflash; they will continue to perform as a duo.
+The Rosses announced their March 23, 2019, concert at the Alberta Rose Theater in Portland would be their final show as Quarterflash and they would continue to perform as a duo.